 As much as it cured some ills under federal copyright law, the MMA still failed to grant public performance royalties for sound recordings broadcast on terrestrial radio.
 The Fair Play Fair Pay Act, originally a fourth leg of the MMA, was removed from the MMA before it was enacted, so when you hear Bing Crosby and many other artists crooning “White Christmas” a hundred times a day next Christmas season, you can rest assured that Irving Berlin’s estate and music publisher will be collecting 100% of the public performances for the song and that the performers and their record companies still will be receiving nothing.
 At this point in time the United States stands nearly alone among industrialized nations, with no fewer than 75 countries—including most of Europe, and countries such as the Dominican Republic, Lithuania and Nigeria—requiring payment of a public performance royalty for sound recordings publicly performed in all media.
 Part of US copyright law, therefore, remains firmly rooted in the late 19th Century, so calling the new law the Music Modernization Act perhaps was too self-aggrandizing.
 With this wrong remaining to be righted, it may be premature for Flo and Eddie to put away their wandering shoes.
 Their journey is not over.
 They have miles to go before they sleep, to fight for fairness, justice and the Nigerian way.

 Mark Costello is a partner with Boylan Code LLP who long ago stopped singing in the shower when neighbors and their dogs complained.

-This article is set to be published in The Daily Record sometime later this month.
+This article was published in The Daily Record.